Summer 2021 Online Instruction

-As all Summer 2020 courses will be taught online, the immunization documentation requirement is waived for Summer 2020.
+As all Summer 2021 non-degree programs will be online, the immunization documentation requirement is waived for non-degree Summer 2021 students.

-Instructions for submitting a photo ID can be found here: http://www.campusservicecenter.harvard.edu/photo-submission
+Instructions for submitting a photo can be found here: http://www.campusservicecenter.harvard.edu/photo-submission

 Please check the Academic Calendar to confirm when “Summer Per Credit Tuition Charges” are due.
 Summer per credit tuition charges are generally due during the month of June.